kbelltree/odin-mini-message-board/README.md

   5. Display the new message on the index page
 - Add an Open button next to each message that links to a detailed view of the selected message.

+### Phase 2:

+- Persist messages across visits by integrating PostgreSQL using a PaaS database service.
+- Create a `messages` table and optionally occupy it with sample data using node-postgres (pg).
+- Refactor Phase 1 route handlers to interact directly with the PostgreSQL database instead of temporary in-memory data.

 ## Built With

 - HTML